rotembarr/spl3/README.md

 or
     mvn exec:java -Dexec.mainClass="bgu.spl.net.impl.BGSServer.ReactorMain" -Dexec.args="'9999' '4'"

+#### Filter
+Filter with all the words needes to be filtered located in: ./Server/src/main/java/bgu/spl/net/impl/BGSServer/Filter.java

 ### Attention
 1. Server nust start running before client
 2. The ip address givven to the client has to be the ip address the server running on.